Keplyx/chickenwars/README.md

 ## Installation

-Simply download **[chickenwars.smx](https://github.com/Keplyx/chickenwars/raw/master/chickenwars.smx)** and place it inside "csgo/addons/sourcemod/plugins/"
+Simply download **[chickenwars.smx](https://github.com/Keplyx/chickenwars/raw/master/chickenwars.smx)** and place it in your server inside "csgo/addons/sourcemod/plugins/".

+If you do not own a server yet, I recommend using **[csgosl](https://github.com/lenosisnickerboa/csgosl)**.

 ## Features